cspr-rad/kairos-spec/src/spec.typ

 === Deposit Tokens Into L2 System

 - *[tag:F00-00]* Depositing an amount of `tokens`, where `tokens >= MIN_AMOUNT`
-  should be accounted correctly
+  must be accounted correctly: `new_account_balance = old_account_balance +
+  tokens`
 - *[tag:F00-01]* Depositing an amount of `tokens`, where `tokens < MIN_AMOUNT`
-  should not be executed at all
+  must not be executed at all
-- *[tag:F00-02]* A user depositing any valid amount to their `L2 account` should only succeed if the user has signed the deposit transaction
+- *[tag:F00-02]* A user depositing any valid amount (condition stated in F00-00) to their `L2 account` must only succeed if the user has signed the deposit transaction
-- *[tag:F00-03]* A user depositing any valid amount with a proper signature to another user's account should fail
+- *[tag:F00-03]* A user depositing any amount with a proper signature to another user's account must fail
 - *[tag:F00-04]* A deposit request shall not be replayable.

 === Withdraw Tokens From L2 System

-- *[tag:F01-00]* Withdrawing an amount of `tokens`, where `user's L2 account balance >= tokens > MIN_AMOUNT` should be accounted correctly
+- *[tag:F01-00]* Withdrawing an amount of `tokens`, where `user's L2 account balance >= tokens > MIN_AMOUNT` must be accounted correctly:
+  `new_account_balance = old_account_balance - tokens`
 - *[tag:F01-01]* Withdrawing an amount of `tokens`, where `tokens < MIN_AMOUNT`
-  should not be executed at all
+  must not be executed at all
 - *[tag:F01-02]* Withdrawing an amount of `tokens`, where `tokens > user's L2
    account balance` should not be possible
-- *[tag:F01-03]* Withdrawing a valid amount from the user's L2 account should be possible without the intermediary operator of the system
+- *[tag:F01-03]* Withdrawing a valid amount (condition stated in F01-00, F01-02)
+  from the user's L2 account must be possible without the intermediary operator of the system
-- *[tag:F01-04]* Withdrawing a valid amount from the user's L2 account should only succeed if the user has signed the withdrawal transaction
+- *[tag:F01-04]* Withdrawing a valid amount (condition stated in F01-00, F01-02)
+  from the user's L2 account must succeed if the user has signed the withdrawal transaction
-- *[tag:F01-05]* Withdrawing a valid amount from another user's L2 account should not be possible
+- *[tag:F01-05]* Withdrawing any amount from another user's L2 account must not be possible
-- *[tag:F01-06]* When a user submits a withdrawal request, the request cannot be used more than one time without the user's approval
+- *[tag:F01-06]* A withdrawal request shall not be replayable.

 === Transfer Tokens Within the L2 System

+- *[tag:F02-00]* Transfering an amount of `tokens` from `user1` to `user2`, where
+  `user1's L2 account
-- *[tag:F02-00]* Transfering an amount of `CSPR tokens`, where `user's L2 account balance >= tokens > MIN_AMOUNT` should be accounted for correctly
+   balance >= tokens > MIN_AMOUNT` must be accounted correctly:
+  `new_account_balance_user1 = old_account_balance_user1 - tokens` and
+  `new_account_balance_user2 = old_account_balance_user2 - tokens`
-- *[tag:F02-01]* Transfering an amount of `CSPR tokens`, where `tokens < MIN_AMOUNT` should not be executed at all
+- *[tag:F02-01]* Transfering an amount of `tokens`, where `tokens < MIN_AMOUNT` must not be executed at all
-- *[tag:F02-02]* Transfering an amount of `CSPR tokens`, where `tokens > user's L2
+- *[tag:F02-02]* Transfering an amount of `tokens`, where `tokens > user's L2
-   account balance` should not be possible
+   account balance` must not be possible
-- *[tag:F02-03]* Transfering a valid amount to another user that does not have a registered L2 account yet should be possible.
+- *[tag:F02-03]* Transfering a valid amount (condition F02-00) to another user that does not have a registered L2 account yet must be possible.
-- *[tag:F02-04]* Transfering a valid amount to another user should only succeed if the user owning the funds has signed the transfer transaction
+- *[tag:F02-04]* Transfering a valid amount (condition F02-00) to another user should only succeed if the user owning the funds has signed the transfer transaction
-- *[tag:F02-05]* When a user submits a transfer request, the request cannot be used more than one time without the user's approval
+- *[tag:F02-05]* A transfer request shall not be replayable.

 === Query Account Balances

-- *[tag:F03-00]* A user should be able to see their L2 account balance immediately when it's queried through the CLI
+- *[tag:F03-00]* A user must be able to see their L2 account balance when it's queried through the CLI
-- *[tag:F03-01]* Anyone should be able to obtain any L2 account balances when querying the CLI or API
+- *[tag:F03-01]* Anyone must be able to obtain any L2 account balances when querying the CLI or API
-- *[tag:F03-02]* Account balances should be written by known, verified entities only
+- *[tag:F03-02]* Account balances must be written by known, verified entities only
-- *[tag:F03-03]* Account balances should be updated immediately after the successful verification of correct deposit/withdraw/transfer interactions
+- *[tag:F03-03]* Account balances must be updated immediately after the successful verification of correct deposit/withdraw/transfer interactions
-- *[tag:F03-04]* Account balances should not be updated if the verification of the proof of the interactions fails
+- *[tag:F03-04]* Account balances must not be updated if the verification of the proof of the interactions fails
-- *[tag:F03-05]* Account balances should be stored redundantly @data-redundancy
+- *[tag:F03-05]* Account balances must be stored redundantly @data-redundancy

 === Query Transaction Data
-- *[tag:F04-00]* A user should be able to see its L2 transactions immediately when they are queried through the CLI
+- *[tag:F04-00]* A user must be able to see its L2 transactions when they are queried through the CLI
-- *[tag:F04-01]* Anyone should be able to obtain any L2 transactions when querying the CLI or API
+- *[tag:F04-01]* Anyone must be able to obtain any L2 transactions when querying the CLI or API
-- *[tag:F04-02]* Transaction data should be written by known, verified entities only
+- *[tag:F04-02]* Transaction data must be written by known, verified entities only
-- *[tag:F04-03]* Transaction data should be written immediately after the successful verification of correct deposit/withdraw/transfer interactions
+- *[tag:F04-03]* Transaction data must be written immediately after the successful verification of correct deposit/withdraw/transfer interactions
-- *[tag:F04-04]* Transaction data should not be written if the verification of the proof of the interactions fails
+- *[tag:F04-04]* Transaction data must not be written if the verification of the proof of the interactions fails
-- *[tag:F04-05]* Transaction data should be stored redundantly @data-redundancy
+- *[tag:F04-05]* Transaction data must be stored redundantly @data-redundancy

 === Verification

-- *[tag:F05-00]* Anyone should be able to query and verify proofs of the system's state changes caused by deposit/withdraw/transfer interactions at any given time == Non-functional Requirements
+- *[tag:F05-00]* Anyone must be able to query and verify proofs of the system's state changes caused by deposit/withdraw/transfer interactions at any given time

+== Non-functional Requirements

 These are qualitative requirements.

-- *[tag:NF00]* The application should not leak any private or sensitive information like private keys
+- *[tag:NF00]* The application must not leak any private or sensitive information like private keys
-- *[tag:NF01]* The backend API needs to be designed in a way such that it's easy to swap out a client implementation
+- *[tag:NF01]* The backend API must be designed in such a way that it's easy to swap out a client implementation
 - *[tag:NF02]* The CLI should respond to user interactions immediately
 - *[tag:NF03]* The CLI should be designed in a user-friendly way
 - *[tag:NF04]* The L2 should support a high parallel transaction throughput #footnote[Read @sequential-throughput for more insight into parallel vs. sequential transaction throughput.]
-- *[tag:NF05]* The whole system should be easy to extend with new features
+- *[tag:NF05]* The whole system must be easy to extend with new features

 = A Suggested Architecture <architecture>